venkateshamatam/antfarm/README.md

 built this because managing claude code agents in terminal windows doesn't scale. needed a visual pipeline where i could see what every agent is doing, approve specs before code gets written, and ship PRs without touching a terminal.

-i'm using antfarm to build antfarm. the agents write the code for the tool that manages them.

 ## how it works

 ```